 5.13.
-All employees, and volunteers have general H&S responsibilities.
-They must be aware that they are obliged to take care of their own H&S whilst at work along with that of others who may be affected by their actions.
+All employees, and volunteers have general Health & Safety responsibilities.
+They must be aware that they are obliged to take care of their own Health & Safety whilst at work along with that of others who may be affected by their actions.
 In the case of The Trust and its academies this includes having a duty of care for students in the same way that a prudent parent/carer would do:

-- 5.14.
-The general responsibilities of employees and volunteers include: - Taking reasonable care for the H&S of themselves and others in undertaking their work; - complying with the school's Health and Safety Policy and procedures at all times; - reporting all accidents and incidents in line with the reporting procedure; - cooperating with management on all matters relating to Health and Safety; - not intentionally interfering with or misusing any equipment or fittings provided in the interests of Health, Safety and Welfare; - reporting all defects in condition of premises or equipment and any Health and Safety concerns immediately to their line manager; - reporting immediately to their line manager any (or any perceived) shortcomings in the arrangements for H&S; - ensuring that they only use equipment or machinery that they are competent/have been trained to use; - making use of all necessary control measures and personal protective equipment (PPE) provided for H&S reasons.
+5.14.
+The general responsibilities of employees and volunteers include:

+- Taking reasonable care for the Health & Safety of themselves and others in undertaking their work; - complying with the Academy's Health & Safety Policy and procedures at all times; - reporting all accidents and incidents in line with the reporting procedure; - co-operating with management on all matters relating to Health & Safety; - not intentionally interfering with or misusing any equipment or fittings provided in the interests of Health, Safety and Welfare; - reporting all defects in condition of premises or equipment and any Health & Safety concerns immediately to their line manager; - reporting immediately to their line manager any (or any perceived) shortcomings in the arrangements for Health & Safety; - ensuring that they only use equipment or machinery that they are competent/have been trained to use; - making use of all necessary control measures and Personal Protective Equipment (PPE) provided for Health & Safety reasons.